kingmak/LeetCode/README.md

 ## LeetCode

-My solutions to some of the problems on github. <br>
+My solutions to some of the problems on leetcode. <br>
 Problems are sorted by their number and done using multiple languages.